gdraheim/docker-mirror-packages-repo/DEVGUIDE.md

 ### make release
 * `make type`
 * `make style`
+*  check docker_mirror.tests.py if new distro versions were added
 * `make check` # unittests for docker_mirror.py and dockerdir.py
 * `make uninstall` # may fail as "not installed"
 * `make install`